maldorne/maldorne.org/web/source/_posts/2026/04/09/compiling-mudos-on-modern-linux.md

 ---
-title: 'Modernizing the MudOS Driver: From Sarge to Bookworm'
+title: 'Compiling MudOS on Modern Linux: From Debian Sarge to Bookworm'
 date: 2026-04-09 22:00:00
 author: neverbot
 tags: